Risingson/eveeyedocs/docs/ui/settings.md

 #### Shortest/Secure/Insecure Route
 Set your preferred travel security.
 This should match your ingame setting.
 #### Avoid Edencom / Triglavian Systems
-Set this to try to avoid routing via
+Set this to try to avoid routing via Triglavian or Edencom solarsystems.
+This works differently than ingame.
+The EVE client will not find a route if you cannot get somewherew without crossing Trig
 #### Avoid Systems
 Avoid systems you set avoided by clicking it and choosing "Avoid System" in the solarsystem menu shown (that option is only there while [Client Sync](https://eveeye.readthedocs.io/en/latest/sync/client-synchronisation/) is activated).
 This should match your ingame setting since setting a system avoided in Eveeye does not set it avoided ingame and vice versa.
 #### Avoidance List